Campus Safety Links

 The University of Wisconsin – Madison has many individuals available to assist with safety questions.
-The College of Engineering Safety Team is available to answer CoE Safety questions; however, they rely on the knowledge and expertise of dozens of other safety experts across campus to ensure we have the best possible information.
+The College of Engineering Safety Office is available to answer CoE Safety questions.
+They rely on the knowledge and expertise of dozens of other safety experts across campus to ensure we have the best possible information.

 Chemical – Working in conjunction with the campus Chemical Safety Committee, the UW Chemical Safety Team establishes policies and procedures for the safe acquisition, use, storage and disposal of chemicals on campus.
 Also advises campus chemical users on best practices and helps the university community comply with federal, state, and local chemical and environmental safety laws.